Sprouted Mung Beans Pancakes

 - 1 tsp ground cumin

-- 1 tbsp tomato paste (optional, I used for a nice red color)
+- 1 tbsp tomato paste (optional, I used just to get a nice color because my tomatoes were not red)

 - salt and fresh black pepper to taste